 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

 The climate in Belize is tropical and warm.
 The country’s dry season ranges from about February to April, the rainy season from May to December.
-Even in the cooler months (December to February) the average temperatures are in the 20’s.
+Even in the cooler months (December to February) the average temperatures are around 20.

 While the climate is consistent throughout Belize, the weather may vary by region.
 Here is what to expect in a few tourist destinations:

 - Belize City – Temperatures remain pretty consistent from month to month.
-Summers can be hot at 32, with winters at 26.
+Summers can be hot in the low-30’s with winters in the mid-20’s.
 Belize City has a short dry season with rain throughout the rest of the year.

 - Belmopan – The capital of Belize experiences frequent rains.
-The temperature is warm, with highs in the 30’s.
+The temperature is warm, with highs in the low-30’s.

 - San Ignacio – While rain is abundant during this region’s wet season, it is drier than areas like Belize City.
-Temperatures range from 25 to 30 degrees.
+Temperatures range from the low-20’s to low-30’s.

 There are high levels of criminal activity in Belize.
 The most troubled areas are southern Belize City and along the country’s borders.
 These areas should be avoided if possible.